NVIDIA-Merlin/Transformers4Rec/README.md

 3. Construct a transformer-body and convert this into a model.

-The following code sample shows how to define and train a model with PyTorch:
+The following code sample shows how to define and train an `XLNet` model with PyTorch for next item prediction task:

 ```python
 from transformers4rec import torch as tr